1. What is Making Tax Digital?

 5. The Final Declaration

-The Final Declaration is where you:
+This is where you:

-- Confirm your quarterly figures are accurate
+- Confirm that your quarterly figures are accurate (or make corrections — HMRC expects some adjustments)

-- Apply personal allowances and reliefs
+- Apply your personal allowance and any other reliefs you're entitled to

 6. What software you need